Full-time

 Salary and Benefits:

-LSCE offers a competitive salary ($90,000-140,000 per year) and benefits package.
+LSCE offers a competitive salary ($90,000 to 140,000 per year) and benefits package.
 Salary will be dependent upon qualifications and experience.
 LSCE benefits include health, dental, life, and 401k and profit-sharing retirement plans.

 Application Process: